 Lullaby of Swing

 I took a bit of a break to raise my daughter, and then consequently got into directing children’s musicals.
 But I have never stopped singing.
 I sang for several seasons, and performed as a soloist, with the San Fernando Valley Master Chorale, led by Terry Danne.
-I now sing regularly with the Bel Air Church choir, conducted by Dan Korneychuk, and have sung with them several times at the Hollywood Bowl.
-For this year’s Christmas Concert, I staged the movements for the Children’s Choir, led by Nancy Ruczynski and sang in a four-woman quartet for the Annual Tea.
-For over two decades, I have been singing every Christmas/Hanukkah season with an a cappella caroling quartet, The Music Companie, in full Victorian garb.
+I now sing regularly with the Bel Air Church Choir, conducted by Dan Korneychuk, and have sung with them several times at the Hollywood Bowl.
+For one of BAC's Christmas Concerts, I staged the movements for the Children’s Choir, led by Nancy Ruczynski, and sang in a four-woman quartet for the Annual Tea.
+Recently, I have sung alto in a few of the small groups during Covid limitations, along with the Virtual Choirs.
+For over two decades, I have been singing every Christmas/Hanukkah season with the a cappella caroling quartet, The Music Companie, in full Victorian garb.
 Wanting to sing the other eleven months of the year, four of us have just branched out to form a new quartet, called Jazz and All That!, and I am excited that we are currently putting together our repertoire, which is jazz, standards, and, like my life...all that.